Skip to main content

 • Group Description: Enter a description to provide user details about the group and its functions.

-• Group TLP (optional): Select a Traffic Light Protocol (TLP) for the recipient group.
+• (Optional) Group TLP: Select a Traffic Light Protocol (TLP) for the recipient group.
 The TLP is a set of designations that ensures sensitive information is correctly shared with the appropriate recipients.
 There are four categories in the TLP version 1.0 protocol and five categories in the TLP version 2.0 protocol.
 While creating alerts, you can select recipient groups based on a particular TLP while adding recipients for an alert.

 Note